kikeestrada/email_md_modules/README.md

 # Style guide

-This is a Gulp Boilerplate developed by me tu create project fron scratch and in this case i have a style guide with many UI components created by me
+This is a Boilerplate developed by me to use the HTML modules for Email Development

 for this i use:
 * ```HTML (pug)```